hypothermia-development/shiny-potato/README.md

 # shiny-potato
-shiny potato is the next project in hypothermia-development, it is going to be the authentication thing for our next server-based products
+shiny-potato is the first test for auth_core v1, which is rather bad